 “We’ve always talked about the possibility of practicing together,” said Pawlow, who started at Latham on Jan.
 5. “I’d recruit her; she’d recruit me.
 And finally the timing worked out for me to join Latham, and I’m excited about it.”

-Last month Latham picked up a pair of Kirkland & Ellis partners on both coasts to lead its securities litigation and professional liability practice, while also hiring a new head of its payments and emerging financial services practice in Paul Hastings partner Todd Beauchamp.
+A spokesman for McDermott did not immediately return a request for comment about Pawlow’s departure for Latham, which last month picked up a pair of Kirkland & Ellis partners on both coasts to lead its securities litigation and professional liability practice, while also hiring a new head of its payments and emerging financial services practice in Paul Hastings partner Todd Beauchamp.

 Pawlow has represented financial institutions, retailers, technology companies and industrial manufacturers in a broad swathe of tax disputes, including transfer pricing issues, tax accounting and insurance tax matters, tax-advantaged transactions and more.
 She is currently representing Citigroup Inc. in a case in the U.S. Court of Federal Claims in which the banking giant is seeking the repayment of more than $412 million in taxes dating back to 2005.

 That makes Pawlow the second tax partner Latham has hired in the past four months with ties to Citigroup.
 In October, the firm brought on Elena Romanova, who had most recently served as global head of the financial services giant’s business tax advisory and institutional clients group.
 In that role, Romanova led the bank’s lawyers who focused on U.S. federal income tax aspects of financial products and corporate transactions, as well as cross-border tax planning issues and other tax matters.